miguelbalboa/rfid/README.rst

 * **Need more?**

   #.
 If software: code it and make a pull request.
   #.
-If hardware: buy a more expensive like PN532 (supports NFC and many more, but costs about $15).
+If hardware: buy a more expensive like PN532 (supports NFC and many more, but costs about $15 and not usable with this library).

 .. _compatible ide: